+This work is guided by CAPP's Climate Policy Principles, of which Canadian Natural aligns:

-CAPP's Climate Change Policy Principles which CAPP believes should guide Canada's climate change policies: 1) Collaborative and solutionsoriented.
-Given Canada's climate goals and industry impacts, CAPP will proactively collaborate with governments and stakehold ers towards appropriate policy solutions.
-Policy solutions need to truly drive improvements in environmental performance, be adaptive and carefully consider environmental, economic, and social outcomes.
-2) Efficient, effective and predictable.
+- 1) Collaborative and solutions-oriented.
+Given Canada's climate goals and industry impacts, CAPP will proactively collaborate with governments and stakeholders towards appropriate policy solutions.
+Policy solutions need to drive improvements in environmental performance, be adaptive and carefully consider environmental, economic, and social outcomes. - 2) Efficient, effective and predictable.
 Climate policy should target reductions where they are most efficient and effective across the entire energy value chain from production to end use, and should fairly consider all sectors and jurisdictions.
 Climate change policies should achieve emissions reduction at the least cost to Canadians, the economy and industry.
-Revenues from climate policy should be fully recycled back into the economy to incent innovation, assist transition or reduce other taxes and levies.
-3) Technology and innovation focused.
-Policy should incent technology and innovation to address climate change and capture the opportunity to export solutions to the world.
-Considerable future emissions reduction will stem from improving the hydrocarbon energy sector, requiring continuing strong innovation and policy in these areas.
-4) Globally competitive.
-Canada's climate policies must ensure our resource development is cost and carbon competitive with other jurisdictions, especially the U.S. as our largest trading partner.
-Canada's climate policy leadership should bring proportionate benefits to Canada, including ensuring we receive full value for Canadian energy products through effective access to global markets.
-Canada is highly dependent on the development and trade of our natural resources, and on our ability to attract foreign investment.
-Canada's climate policies must be designed to maintain our ability to raise global investment capital.
+Revenues from climate policy should be fully recycled back into the economy to incent innovation, assist transition or reduce other taxes and levies. - 3) Technology and innovation focused.
+Policy should incent technology and innovation to address climate change and capture the opportunity to export solutions. - 4) Globally competitive.
+Canada's climate policies must ensure our resource development is cost and carbon competitive with other jurisdictions, and bring proportionate benefits to Canada.